See our frequently asked questions for nursery businesses regarding the coronavirus / COVID-19 outbreak.

 Retainers and fees for parents

 "For specific advice in relation to your individual circumstances, we would always recommend you take your own legal advice.
 NDNA members, have access to a legal advice helpline provided by our partner Composite Legal.

 Charging retainers and fees for parents very much depends on the contract you have with parents.
 We appreciate that every nursery is different and while some can’t or don’t want to charge parents any fees, others need to in order to be able to survive.
 It’s a good idea to check what you already have in place and if you are in any doubt, contact the NDNA legal helpline.
 (See also our section on CMA guidance).

 There is a useful Q&A for parents and carers about closures which may answer some of their queries.
-This includes charging parents whose children are NOT in nursery.
-The government is asking nurseries to be “reasonable and balanced” regarding paying fees."

 How do I go about charging parents for a retainer for their child’s place?